gravitational/teleport/rfd/0078-login-rules.md

   name: example
 spec:
   # priority can be used to order the evaluation of multiple login rules within
   # a cluster.
-Lower priorities will be evaluated first.
-Login rules with the
+  #
+  # Login rules with lower numbered priorities will be applied first, followed
+  # by rules with priorities in increasing order.
+In case of a tie, login rules
-  # same priority will be ordered by a lexicographical sort by their names.
+  # with the same priority will be ordered by a lexicographical sort of their
+  # names.
   priority: 0

   # traits is a single predicate expression which must return a dict which will